COVID-19: China to lift travel curbs on Hubei province, including Wuhan

 Healthy residents will be allowed to leave the province from midnight Tuesday.

-Travel restrictions for leaving Wuhan will be lifted on Apr 8, and people will be able to leave on the basis of using a health code
+Travel restrictions for leaving Wuhan will be lifted on Apr 8, and people will be able to leave on the basis of using a health code, a QR code which will have an individual's health status linked to it.

 The announcement as China reported 78 new cases of the deadly coronavirus on Tuesday, with the vast majority brought in from overseas as fears rise of a second wave of infections.